v-raya/PRODUCTION/README.md

 # Production
-This repository is used to publish Production Release Notes.
+This repository is used to publish CWS-CARES Production Release Notes.